unhappygirl/free-collisions/README.md

 # magic-collisions
-A collision engine written in python. progress
+A collision engine written in python.
+WIP